charles-amyx/11ty-starter/src/index.md

       icon: "life-buoy"
     - text: "Comfy in Nautica"
       icon: "anchor"
+form:
+  title: "Tales and Dreams"
+  intro: "One thing I've learned.
+You can know anything.
+It's all there.
+You just have to find it."
 ---

 Broken clouds thin away.
 Come again in a rush, they swell purple cliffs black, harry white birds into distances radiant.
 And soon dampen autumn-sun shadow, clatter ancient rain across a cold river.
 Below our brushwood gate, at the mill: hulled plain-rice, half-wet and fragrant.